napudumaran/Learning-Documentation-and-Projects/README.md

 - **Password Strength Checker**
   A Python script that evaluates password strength based on length, character types, common patterns, repeated characters, and input validation for empty or space-containing inputs.

-  Follows NIST 800-63B passphrase guidelines and supports NIST 800-53 compliance, demonstrating scripting safe practices, such as such as input validation, and secure password practices for SOC Analyst practices.
+  Follows NIST 800-63B passphrase guidelines and supports NIST 800-53 compliance, demonstrating scripting safe practices, such as such as input validation, and secure password practices for SOC Analyst operations.

   **Preview**: Checks for uppercase, lowercase, numbers, and special characters, rating passwords as Weak, Medium, or Strong.
   [View Project](/password_checker.py)